-Real constants written without an exponent part, or with exponent letter E, are default real objects; exponent letter D specifies a double precision constant.
+Real literal constants written without an exponent part, or with exponent letter E, are default real objects; exponent letter D specifies a double precision constant.
 A specified precision real constant must use the exponent character specified for that precision in an EXPONENT LETTER statement.
-A defined exponent letter and its association with a particular precision selector may be made accessible to a program unit by a USE statement.
+A defined exponent letter and its association with a particular precision selector (5.1.1.2) may be made accessible to a scoping unit by a USE statement (11.3.1).

-Examples of signed real constants are:
+Examples of signed real literal constants are:

--12.78 45 +1.6E3 2.1
+-12.78 +1.6E3 45 2.1